crums-io/stowkwik/README.md

 This [API](https://github.com/gnahraf/stowkwik/tree/master/src/main/java/com/gnahraf/stowkwik) calls an object store an `ObjectManager`.
 Right now there are 4 types of these:

+* `FileManager`
+* `BytesManager`
 * `BinaryObjectManager`
 * `XmlObjectManager`

-* `BytesManager`
-* `FileManager`
+All these are views on a managed [`HexPath`](https://github.com/gnahraf/stowkwik/blob/master/src/main/java/com/gnahraf/io/HexPath.java) directory structure.

+`FileManager` is the simplest and requires virtually no setup.
+It uses a file's raw contents to compute its hash.
+It supports 2
+*write* modes: file moving (renaming), and file copying.
+The former is preferred (better failure behavior).
+Because it's rules are so simple, you can create one with the `stowd` tool provided, and explore its contents either with conventional shell tools or the `stowex` command line tool.
+See below.
+So you don't have to code Java to use this; for the higher level object managers that follow you do.

+`BytesManager` is much like a `FileManager`--e.g. require's no user defined codec, except from the programmer's perspective, you're dealing with `java.nio.ByteBuffer`s instead of files.
+Now if you're reading and writing raw bytes in Java, you'll need to marshall/unmarshall these to values and objects somehow.
+Or you might consider the next abstraction.

+`BinaryObjectManager` is an object manager that uses a user defined `Codec` to marshall/unmarshall objects in the store.
+These are quick to code, but their down side is that the data in the file is no longer human readable.
+The next (and currently last) abstraction is a compromise to readability.

+`XmlObjectManager` takes a user defined `Encoder` (a `Codec` that knows how to write, not necessarily read) for a Java Bean (a
+Java class with mutable public members).
+This creates slightly bloated, but readable files.
+The `Encoder` is there in case the
+Java XML library outputs differently (order, indentation, whitespace, etc.) in future versions.
+If you prefer to work with *immutable* types (as this author does), you can then *map* this object manager to one for the immutable type using the static
+`ObjectManager.map(..)` function.

-Like the names suggest, the first is machine readable, the second is human readable.
-Computing hash state from machine readable byte sequences is usually straight forward since in most applications if two objects' byte sequences are different then their states are different; when state is human readable however, there are usually multiple valid representations of the same state (white space, comments, item order, etc.), so there's a need to cannonicalize object state.
+> Usually computing hash state from machine readable byte sequences is straight forward since in most applications if two objects' byte sequences are different then their states are different; when state is human readable however, there are usually multiple valid representations of the same state (white space, comments, item order, etc.), so there's a need to cannonicalize object state.
 This is one role of an `Encoder`: it writes an object's state unambiguously to a byte sequence and is used to compute the object's hash.
 A `Codec` is an `Encoder` that can read back what it writes.

-`BinaryObjectManager` uses a type-specific `Codec`; `XmlObjectManager` still needs a type-specific `Encoder` in order to unamibigously compute hash state (we don't want an object's hash to change if we switch XML libraries, for instance.
-Dev note: should be able to automate).
-If on the other hand, you want to marshal objects elsewhere and just want to throw blobs of bytes into a store, you can use a `BytesManager` which doesn't require any codec. `FileManager` is like `BytesManager` but is more efficient in many respects and is better at managing larger files (blobs).

 All these stores can be traversed in lexicographic order of object hashes.
 And they can be traversed in *parallel* as the API takes advantage of the java streaming API.
 An optional, human readable *write-log* can be specified in order to keep track of the order in which hashes (files) were added.

+### Command Line Tools

-Since `FileManager` is so simple, a command line interface for it seemed feasible: `stowd` is a background process that watches for new files in any number of user-defined "stow directories" as input and which are then *moved* to a store.
+`stowd` is a background process that watches for new files in any number of user-defined "stow directories" as input and which are then *moved* to a store (`FileManager`).
+It requires no programming or setup since it uses a file's raw contents to compute hash.
 It also sports a human readable write-log which allows items in the store to be retrieved in the order they were written.
 These stow directories, in turn, can be used for language-agnostic, cross-process input.

-`storex` is a command line tool for exploring an existing store.
+`stowex` is a command line tool for reading and exploring an existing store.
 Both tools have a `-help` feature that hopefully makes them self-explanatory.

 ### Unit Tests